 Zoom and Webinar Marketing

-Traditionally, marketers break the sales and marketing "funnel" down into some version of the following stages:
+Marketers break the sales "funnel" down into the following stages:

-Some folks have other, more specific stages in between (mostly different levels of “consideration”), but those four are pretty much universal.
+Some folks include more stages (usually different levels of "consideration").
+But those four are pretty universal.

-So if webinars are marketing assets, the platform you use to run a webinar should have tools that help you:
+So if webinars are marketing assets, the platform you use to run them should have tools that help you:

 - Get more registrants (Awareness)